-While a pimple will eventually go away, if you have outbreaks a lot, the skin problem that brings it on typically won’t go away by itself.
+While a pimple will eventually go away, if you have outbreaks often, the skin problem that brings them on typically won’t go away by itself.
 And if you don’t treat it, you could end up with scars.

 A skin doctor (dermatologist) can help.
 They might suggest a cream, lotion, gel, or soap that contains ingredients that can help.
 Many can be bought without a prescription:

 - Benzoyl peroxide kills bacteria and removes extra oil